gradescope/autograder_samples/docs/manual_docker.md

 # Manual Docker Configuration

-If you are familiar with Docker and want more control, you can build your own Docker image instead of having Gradescope build your container image from a zip file.
-This will also allow you to take advantage of local Docker build caching to speed up build times.
+If you are familiar with Docker, you can build your own Docker image instead of having Gradescope build your container image from a zip file.
+This can provide more control and speed up build times by taking advantage of local Docker build caching.
 It is not necessary to use this option to run your autograders on Gradescope, but it is available as an advanced feature.

 !!! note "Docker documentation"
     The rest of this page assumes familiarity with the Docker platform,